Saturday, February 18, 2023

 It's a jungle out there!

-Palace Software released Voodoo Nightmare in 1990 and is an isometric action/puzzler not too dissimilar to the older Ultimate games I used to play as a kid on my ZX Spectrum.
-We are Boots Barker, a guy with a silly name and little good fortune, who went on an African holiday with his wife and best friend.
+Palace Software released Voodoo Nightmare in 1990 and is an isometric action/puzzler not dissimilar to the older Ultimate games I used to play as a kid on my ZX Spectrum.
+We are Boots Barker, a guy with a silly name and little good fortune - he went on an African holiday with his wife and best friend.
 Hang on, both his wife and best friend?
-Yep, I'm also getting a bad vibe and wondering what naughty things she has been getting up to behind his back!
+Yep, I'm getting a bad vibe and wondering what naughty things she's been getting up to!

-Anyhow, they all went up for a ride in a hot-air balloon.
+Anyhow, during the holiday, they all went up for a ride in a hot-air balloon.
 Suddenly, but not surprisingly, he gets pushed over the side and falls into the deep jungle wilderness!
 Thankfully, he survived that horrendous fall but was left unconscious in the mud.
-He awoke to find that a medicine man had crammed a mask on his face and, try as he might, the thing won't come off.
+It got worse when he awoke to find that a medicine man had crammed a mask on his face!
+Try as he might, the damn thing wouldn't come off.

-Our task is to find eight pins that we can stick into a voodoo doll of that African witch doctor to get the mask removed.
-These are earned by materialistically satisfying the five temple gods who each have a pin to provide.
-The rest are collected by completing jungle tasks - helping an injured native, feeding a monkey and finding a lion cub's mother.
+Our task is very simple get the mask off our ugly mug.
+To do that, we must find eight pins that we can stick into a voodoo doll of that African witch doctor.
+These are hard to find and only earned by materialistically-satisfying five temple gods (who each have a pin to provide).
+The rest are collected by completing jungle tasks, like helping an injured native, feeding a monkey, and finding a lion cub's mother.

-These images I have taken from the game's manual, and brilliantly depict the outlandish narrative...
+These images I've taken from the manual brilliantly depict the outlandish narrative...

 What an insane expression!!